-What if I come from a country with which the UK has a social security agreement?
+What if I come from a non-EU country with which the UK has a social security agreement?

-Migrants, who come to the UK on assignment from a country with which the UK has a reciprocal social security agreement may not have to pay NIC under the terms of the agreement.
+Migrants who are posted to the UK on assignment from a country with which the UK has a bilateral social security agreement may not have to pay National Insurance contributions (NIC) under the terms of the agreement.
 We explain further below.

 For more information, go to HM Revenue and Customs’ (HMRC) guidance, RDR1, chapter 11.
 You can find this on the GOV.UK website.